Joseph Harner, Head

 Biological Systems Engineering

-Biological systems engineers provide an essential link between the biological sciences and engineering, which uses physical, chemical, and advanced biological sciences to solve practical problems.
-Biological Systems Engineers develop the techniques and processes to work with living systems, including microbes, plants and animals.
-They provide input to produce and process food, fiber, energy, chemical feedstock and pharmaceuticals.
+Biological systems engineers provide an essential link between the biological sciences and engineering, which uses physical and chemical science to solve practical problems.
 Engineering fundamentals are applied to achieve the goal of a safe and stable food and renewable energy supply while considering human and environmental factors.
 Three curriculum options are available.

 The biological systems engineering program prepares students for professional engineering careers relating to the production and processing of agricultural and biomass materials for food, non-food, and fiber products while conserving natural resources and protecting our environment.
-It is our goal to give students the best possible education toward that end within the program criteria as defined by the Engineering Accreditation Commission of ABET, http://www.abet.org for biological systems engineering.
+It is our goal to give students the best possible education toward that end within the Accreditation Board for Engineering and Technology (ABET) program criteria for biological systems engineering.

-The biological systems engineering program educational objectives (PEOs) are that: (1) Graduates will apply technical knowledge and skills in their chosen profession; (2) Graduates will become successful practitioners in industry, government, consulting firms, or other diverse careers; and (3) Graduates will pursue continuing education and professional development.
+The educational objectives of the biological systems engineering program are that: (1) Graduates are able to design and analyze components and processes in agricultural, biological, or environmental systems; (2) Graduates are successful practitioners in industry, government, consulting firms, or other diverse careers; and (3) Graduates are pursuing continuing education and professional development.

-While you are a student pursuing a degree in biological systems engineering (BSE) at Kansas State University, you will be taking a variety of courses to provide an educational background that will help you to achieve the BSE PEOs.
-As you take these courses and participate in other scholastic activities, you will be achieving a variety of Student Outcomes (SO’s) that were developed to help you to become successful.
-By the time students graduate from the BSE program they will have: (a) An ability to apply knowledge of mathematics, science, and engineering; (b) An ability to design and conduct experiments, as well as to analyze and interpret data; (c) An ability to design a biological and agricultural engineering system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability; (d) An ability to function on multi-disciplinary teams; (e) An ability to identify, formulate, and solve engineering problems in agriculture, food, or other biological systems; (f) An understanding of professional and ethical responsibility; (g) An ability to communicate effectively; (h) The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context; (i) A recognition of the need for, and an ability to engage in life-long learning; (j) A knowledge of contemporary issues; and (k) An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
+While you are a student pursuing a degree in biological systems engineering (BSE) at Kansas State University, you will be taking a variety of courses to provide an educational background that will help you to achieve the BSE Program Educational Objectives.
+As you take these courses and participate in other scholastic activities, you will be achieving a variety of Program Outcomes (Student Learning Outcomes, SLO’s) that were developed to help you to become successful.
+By the time students graduate from the BSE program they will have: (1) An ability to apply knowledge of mathematics, science, and engineering; (2) An ability to design and conduct experiments, as well as to analyze and interpret data; (3) An ability to design a biological and agricultural engineering system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability; (4) An ability to function on multi-disciplinary teams; (5) An ability to identify, formulate, and solve engineering problems in agriculture, food, or other biological systems; (6) An understanding of professional and ethical responsibility; (7) An ability to communicate effectively; (8) The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context; (9) A recognition of the need for, and an ability to engage in life-long learning; (10) A knowledge of contemporary issues; and (11) An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

-Biological Systems Engineers with a biological focus work with biological systems in areas such as bio-remediation, bio-materials, bio-based energy, bio-instrumentation or processing.
-The biological option fulfills the requirements of an engineering degree while providing students the flexibility to place emphasis on biological solutions to global issues.
-Course selections provide students with the option of a biology minor, or they can opt to meet the requirements for a pre-medical or pre-veterinary program.
+Biological systems range in size from cells to complex groups of living organisms.
+Biological engineers work with these systems in areas that include biomaterials, bioinstrumentation, biological systems modeling, bioremediation, food and fiber processing, and energy from biological products.
+The biological option fulfills the requirements for a BS in biological systems engineering while providing students with the flexibility to receive a strong “biological” emphasis in their engineering program.
+Course selections also provide students with the option of a biology minor, or they can opt to meet the requirements for a pre-medical or pre-veterinary program.
 Graduates in this program area can pursue careers and/or additional studies in fields such as environmental engineering, biological systems engineering, biomedical engineering, food process engineering, medicine, natural resources, and related areas.

 Machinery Systems option

-Many BSE graduates design, test and evaluate machines used in agriculture, construction and related off-highway industries.
-The machinery option provides graduates with the analytical tools necessary to develop machines that reduce the cost of production in food and fiber systems with an understanding of environmental and energy constraints.
+Many biological systems engineers design, test, and evaluate the machines used in agriculture, construction, and related offhighway industries.
+The machinery systems option provides graduates with the analytical tools needed to develop machines that reduce the cost of production for both traditional and new crops, while operating within environmental and energy constraints.
 This option includes courses that emphasize mechanical design as well as the interaction of machines with soil and plant materials.
 Related technologies such as fluid power, instrumentation, and electronic controls are also included in this option.